-Located 18 kilometres southwest of Masjid al-Nabawi ﷺ in Madinah.
-It is 410 kilometres (255 miles) north of Makkah.
+Dhul Hulayfah is located 18 kilometres southwest of Masjid al-Nabawi ﷺ in Madinah and is 410 kilometres (255 miles) north of Makkah.
 This is the Miqat for the people of Madinah and the people (outside of Madinah) intending to perform Hajj by passing beyond this point coming from the North.

 Al-Juhfah (also known as Rabigh)

-Located 182 kilometres (113 miles) northwest of Makkah.
-This is the Miqat for people intending to perform Hajj travelling from North America, Europe, Turkey, Syria, Egypt, Algeria, Sudan and some other African countries.
+Al-Juhfah is located 182 kilometres (113 miles) northwest of Makkah.
+This is the Miqat for people intending to perform Hajj travelling from North America, Europe, Turkey, Syria, Egypt, Algeria, Sudan and several other African countries.
 Pilgrims may also enter into Ihram at Rabigh, a town just to the north of al-Juhfah.

 Qarn al-Manazil (also known as al-Sayl)

-Located 80 kilometres (50 miles) east of Makkah.
-This is the Miqat for the people of Najd and for those travelling from countries such as the U.A.E, Oman, Pakistan, Australia, Malaysia, Singapore etc. It is located near the city of Ta’if.
+Qarn al-Manazil is located 80 kilometres (50 miles) east of Makkah.
+This is the Miqat for the people of Najd and those travelling from countries such as the U.A.E, Oman, Pakistan, Australia, Malaysia, Singapore etc. It is situated near the city of Ta’if.

 Yalamlam (also known as al-Sadiah)

-Located 100 kilometres (62 miles) south of Makkah.
-This is the Miqat for the people of Yemen and those travelling from the south.
-Pilgrims travelling from countries such as South Africa, Nigeria etc. will cross this Miqat.
+Yalamlam is located 100 kilometres (62 miles) south of Makkah.
+This is the Miqat for the people of Yemen and those coming from the south.
+Pilgrims travelling from countries such as South Africa, Nigeria, etc. will cross this Miqat.

-Al-Hil refers to the area between the boundaries of the Mawaqit and the boundaries of the Haram.
-Towns and cities such as Jeddah, Khulais, al-Janun and Taneem are all situated within al-Hil.
+Al-Hil (Arabic: الحل) refers to the area between the boundaries of the Miqats and the boundaries of the Haram.
+Towns and cities such as Jeddah, Khulais, al-Janun and Taneem are all situated within the al-Hil area.

 Pilgrims residing in or travelling through al-Hil must enter into a state of Ihram before crossing the boundary of the Haram.
 For example, a person who travels to Jeddah for business purposes and wants to perform Umrah at a later stage may enter into Ihram in Jeddah or before crossing the boundary of the Haram.

 If an individual from al-Hil has the intention of entering Makkah for another purpose, such as praying Salah at the Haram or visiting friends or relatives, Ihram won’t be required.
-If after entering Makkah the individual decides to perform Umrah, he will need to assume Ihram at the boundary of the Haram.
+If, after entering Makkah, the individual decides to perform Umrah, Ihram will need to be assumed at the boundary of the Haram.

-The Haram is the sacred boundary of Makkah within which certain acts are considered unlawful which may be lawful elsewhere.
-It is prohibited to hunt wild animals, damage any plant or tree, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
+The Haram is the sacred boundary of Makkah, within which certain acts are considered unlawful that may be lawful elsewhere.
+It is prohibited to hunt wild animals, damage plants or trees, graze animals, carry weapons, fight or behave in a manner that will violate the sanctity of Masjid al-Haram.
 If a violation is carried out within the precinct of the Haram, Damm or Sadaqah is required as expiation.

 The boundaries of the Haram are as follows: